eif-courses/hlabgen/experiments/out/FitnessAPI/tasks.md

 # Lab Tasks

-1. Implement the CRUD operations for the Workout entity.
+1. Implement the CRUD operations for Workout, Exercise, and Goal entities.
-2. Add search functionality for Users based on name or email.
+2. Add search functionality for users based on name and email.
-3. Write unit tests for all handler functions in the handlers package.
+3. Write unit tests for all handler functions to ensure they work as expected.